andrew070583/flask-on-kubernetes/README.md

  1 run build.sh script
  2 run publish.sh script

- Terraform - Provision an EKS Cluster
+ # Terraform - Provision an EKS Cluster

-This repo is a companion repo to the [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster), containing
-Terraform configuration files to provision an EKS cluster on AWS.
+This repo is a companion repo to the , containing Terraform configuration files to provision an EKS cluster on AWS.

 After installing the AWS CLI.
 Configure it to use your credentials.